plataplomo/hummingbot/workflow/api_services_refactor/10_git_history_protocols_consistency.md

-# Protocol Consistency Analysis: Git History vs Current Implementation
+# Protocol Consistency Analysis: Git History vs Current Implementation (Verified 2025-08-06)

 ## Executive Summary

 This document provides a comprehensive analysis of the protocol implementations between Hyperliquid and Backpack APIs, with a focus on consistency with business logic from git history (1 week ago) and identification of duplicated logic and protocol signature discrepancies.

+**Latest Verification Date**: 2025-08-06
+- Total API files: 320 Python files
+- Protocol files with @runtime_checkable: 55 occurrences across 8 files
+- Hyperliquid mappers: 16 files (verified)
+- Backpack mappers: 16 files (verified)

 **Key Finding**: The protocol refactor has preserved all original business logic while introducing significant architectural improvements.
 However, there are notable inconsistencies between Hyperliquid and Backpack implementations that should be addressed.